Dementia: Medications

+There are limited pharmacological options and several non-pharmacological options for treating dementia, and no available options to delay the onset or stop the progression.
+Some types of medication are used to address the symptoms in different subtypes but the benefit is small.

-Acetylcholinesterase inhibitors, such as donepezil, may be useful for Alzheimer's disease, Parkinson's disease dementia, DLB, or vascular dementia.
-Moderate-quality evidence shows that donepezil provides small improvements in cognition, daily functioning, and global clinical state in Alzheimer's disease, with higher doses slightly increasing benefit but also adverse events.
-No difference has been shown between the agents in this family.
-In a minority of people side effects include a slow heart rate and fainting.
-Rivastigmine is recommended for treating symptoms in Parkinson's disease dementia.
+Donepezil is a cholinesterase inhibitor (ChEI) that acts to increase the amount of the neurotransmitter acetylcholine.
+In treating the symptoms of Alzheimer's moderate quality evidence shows that it provides small improvements in cognition, daily functioning, and global clinical state, with higher doses slightly increasing benefit but also adverse events.
+Rivastigmine another ChEI is recommended for treating symptoms in Parkinson's disease dementia.

+Memantine provides a small but consistent benefit for moderate-to-severe Alzheimer's disease, and can be used together with a cholinesterase inhibitor, but shows no clear benefit in mild Alzheimer's and may increase adverse events, with limited evidence for other dementias.

 Medications that have anticholinergic effects increase all-cause mortality in people with dementia, although the effect of these medications on cognitive function remains uncertain, according to a systematic review published in 2021.

-Before prescribing antipsychotic medication in the elderly, an assessment for an underlying cause of the behavior is needed.
-Severe and life-threatening reactions occur in almost half of people with DLB, and can be fatal after a single dose.
-People with Lewy body dementias who take neuroleptics are at risk for neuroleptic malignant syndrome, a life-threatening illness.
-Extreme caution is required in the use of antipsychotic medication in people with DLB because of their sensitivity to these agents.
+Before prescribing antipsychotic (neuroleptic) medication in the elderly, an assessment for an underlying cause of the behavior is needed.
+Severe and life-threatening reactions occur in almost half of people with Lewy body dementia, can be fatal after a single dose, and can give a risk for developing neuroleptic malignant syndrome, a rare life-threatening illness.
 Antipsychotic drugs are used to treat dementia only if non-drug therapies have not worked, and the person's actions threaten themselves or others.
 Aggressive behavior changes are sometimes the result of other solvable problems, that could make treatment with antipsychotics unnecessary.
 Because people with dementia can be aggressive, resistant to their treatment, and otherwise disruptive, sometimes antipsychotic drugs are considered as a therapy in response.
 These drugs have risky adverse effects, including increasing the person's chance of stroke and death.
 Given these adverse events and small benefit antipsychotics are avoided whenever possible.
 Generally, stopping antipsychotics for people with dementia does not cause problems, even in those who have been on them a long time.